jharini/booknotes/system-design/system-design-interview/chapter28/README.md

  * Otherwise, all databases are asked to abort the transaction

 Downsides to the 2PC approach:
- * Not performant due to lock contention
+ * Not performant due to lock contention (locks can be held for a very long time while waiting for a message from the other nodes)
  * The coordinator is a single point of failure

 ## Distributed transaction using Try-Confirm/Cancel (TC/C)